Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Results and checks

 where ${\tilde d}^{a_1a_2a_3}= {\rm tr}(T^{a_1}T^{a_2}T^{a_3}) +{\rm tr}(T^{a_1}T^{a_3}T^{a_2})$.

 We see that the form factor of ${\rm tr}(\phi^2)$ contains a non-planar three-loop correction.
-Notably, non-dipole corrections of IR structures appear for the first time at three loops \cite{Gardi:2016ttq}.
-To compare with these structures, we take a numerical approach to calculate the integrals contributing to three-point form factors, using packages FIESTA \cite{Smirnov:2015mct} and pySecDec \cite{Borowka:2017idc}.
-The evaluation of three-loop integrals, in particular for the non-planar parts, are highly involved.
-To overcome this difficulty, we managed to organize the integrand into uniformly transcendental integrals to the extent possible, indeed making the numerical evaluation much more efficient; such a simplification has also been observed in the four-loop Sudakov form factor computation \cite{Boels:2017skl, Boels:2017ftb}.
-Our results give consistent IR divergences, for both the planar \cite{Bern:2005iz} and non-planar parts \cite{Gardi:2016ttq, Henn:2016jdu}.
-Moreover, we check that the three-loop planar remainder for the form factor of ${\rm tr}(\phi^2)$ also confirms the recent bootstrap computation \cite{Dixon:2020bbt} (using also \cite{Spradlin:2008uu, Gehrmann:2011xn}).
-All these provide very strong consistency checks of our results.
-Some details of these checks and the explicit numerical data are provided in the supplemental material.
-More details about the simplification of the integrand and the numerical computations will be given in \cite{long-paper}.
+Notably, non-dipole corrections of IR structures appear for the first time at three loops \cite{Almelid:2015jia}.
+To compare with these structures, we take a numerical approach to calculate the contributed three-loop integrals, using packages FIESTA \cite{Smirnov:2015mct} and pySecDec \cite{Borowka:2017idc}.
+The evaluation of the non-planar parts of these integrals turns out to be highly involved.
+To overcome this difficulty, we managed to organize the integrand into uniformly transcendental integrals to the necessary extent, which significantly improves the efficiency of computation; such a simplification has also been observed in the four-loop Sudakov form factor computation \cite{Boels:2017skl, Boels:2017ftb}.
+Our results give consistent IR divergences, for both the planar \cite{Bern:2005iz} and non-planar parts \cite{Almelid:2015jia, Henn:2016jdu}.
+Moreover, the three-loop planar remainder for the form factor of ${\rm tr}(\phi^2)$ confirms the recent bootstrap computation \cite{Dixon:2020bbt} (using also data from \cite{Spradlin:2008uu, Gehrmann:2011xn}).
+All these provide strong consistency checks of our results.
+Some details of the numerical checks are provided in the supplemental material.
+More details on the simplification of the integrand and numerical computations will be given in \cite{Lin:2021qol}.